sithor/R_project_lockdown/README.md

 The app is by [Simon Thornley](https://unidirectory.auckland.ac.nz/profile/s-thornley), Epidemiologist at the University of Auckland.

-An explanation of the app is given in this [youtube video](https://www.youtube.com/watch?v=-cB_DEbXrhE&feature=youtu.be&t=721) with the motivation and an explanation of the app given at the 12 minute mark.
+An explanation of the app is given in this [youtube video](https://www.youtube.com/watch?v=-cB_DEbXrhE&feature=youtu.be&t=721) with the motivation and an explanation of the app given from the 12 minute mark.